-- Having a named Designated Safeguarding Lead - Providing training to all staff to ensure they understand the safeguarding policy and procedures - Ensuring that all adults who look after the children, or who have unsupervised access to them, are suitable to do so - Providing induction training so that all staff understand their roles and responsibilities - Ensuring at least one member of staff holds a current paediatric first aid certificate and is available and present at all times that children are present - Ensuring that there is a first aid box visible and accessible at all times with guidance on keeping it well stocked and up to date. - Ensuring that all nursery children have a named Key worker assigned to them - Ensuring that staffing arrangements meet the needs of all children to ensure their safety - A setting that is welcoming, safe and stimulating where children can grow in confidence - Promoting good health of all children attending the setting - Adhering to the school's policy and procedures for administering medication - Providing healthy snacks - Managing behaviour effectively in a manner appropriate for the children's stage of development and individual needs - Ensuring that all furniture and equipment is safe and suitable for the purpose it was intended for - Ensuring that fire regulations and guidance are displayed and that all staff understand and know the procedures in place for evacuating children safely - Ensuring that children have access to the outdoor play area daily - Ensuring risks are managed and risk assessments in place where necessary - Ensuring children with special educational needs (SEN) have specific arrangements in place and are these are reviewed with parents and children three times a year or sooner if needed due to statutory requirements - Maintaining records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children and our statutory requirements.
+- Having a named Designated Safeguarding Lead - Providing training to all staff to ensure they understand the safeguarding policy and procedures - Ensure that staff meet qualification requirements as per the EYFS Framework and that adultto-child ratios are adhered to at all times. - Where technology is used (e.g., via Seesaw), we ensure it is age-appropriate, secure, and supports learning, with children introduced to basic digital citizenship in line with our Online Safety Policy. - Ensuring that all adults who look after the children, or who have unsupervised access to them, are suitable to do so - Providing induction training so that all staff understand their roles and responsibilities - Ensuring at least one member of staff holds a current paediatric first aid certificate and is available and present at all times that children are present - Ensuring that there is a first aid box visible and accessible at all times with guidance on keeping it well stocked and up to date. - Ensuring that all nursery children have a named Key worker assigned to them - Ensuring that staffing arrangements meet the needs of all children to ensure their safety - A setting that is welcoming, safe and stimulating where children can grow in confidence - Promoting good health of all children attending the setting - Adhering to the school's policy and procedures for administering medication - Providing healthy snacks - Our approach to behaviour management is rooted in positive reinforcement and emotional literacy, aligned with the school's Behaviour Policy.
+Children are supported in developing empathy, cooperation, and self-regulation. - Ensuring that all furniture and equipment is safe and suitable for the purpose it was intended for - Ensuring that fire regulations and guidance are displayed and that all staff understand and know the procedures in place for evacuating children safely - Ensuring that children have access to the outdoor play area daily - Ensuring risks are managed and risk assessments in place where necessary

+- Ensuring children with special educational needs (SEN) have specific arrangements in place and are these are reviewed with parents and children three times a year or sooner if needed due to statutory requirements - Maintaining records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children and our statutory requirements.